sagemath/trac_to_gh/Issue 5462.md

 # Issue 5462: [in progress] Add support for Clawpack to Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5462

 Original creator: cswiercz